lnsphnplt/dc_project/README.md

 (base) residual@XPS:/mnt/z/projects/dc_project$ snakemake --version 6.15.1
 ```
+do not work.
 There are recent changes in the snakemake/docker syntax.
 Make sure you are using at least verion 8.
-I installing snakemake as recommend in their docks using mamba: [Installtion guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
+I recommend installing snakemake as recommended in their docks using mamba: [Installtion guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)

 * Make sure apptainer is installed:
 Sadly apptainer does not support windows.
 We run this on a windows machine using WSL.
 Make sure you have the correct version